jbaylisswagner/authorclassifier/README.md

 This was a group final project for our CS65 Natural Language Processing course.
 We built a naive Bayes baseline and Bayesian classifier in order to see if we could train the latter to identify author gender.
 We used two different data sets: a set of NYT Opinions articles, and a set of miscellaneous blog posts.
 Each had an equal number of men and women.
 In addition, we built a doc2vec system, which created vectors for each document in the corpora and determined which were most likely male- or female-authored.

+We presented on our project and documented our results in a paper conforming to Association of Computational Linguistics conference standards; you can see our paper & slides in the 'paper' directory.

 ## What is in our repository
 * code
     - `infuse_data.py` - contains methods to read in and clean the datasets.